Belphonz/Starve-Style/docs/index.md

 ### <u>Why Organise topics within Scopes?</u>

 **Several Topics should change rules depending on context.**
-Using an if statement within a function where you have access to the return statement should have different ruleset than within Local Scope, or naming conventions of public and private data members should be distinguishable from variables declared within the scope of a function.
+Using an if statement within a function where you have access to the return statement should have a different ruleset than within Local Scope, or naming conventions of public and private data members should be distinguishable from variables declared within the scope of a function.

 I believe that a good code guideline should be formatted in a way that at the very least naming convention wise, you should be able to look at a snippet of code and tell where it is located.

-With this in mind we can segment groups of rules into the environment you find them in or in C++ we can call **Scopes** (the actual C++ language feature).
+With this in mind we can segment groups of rules into the environment you find them in or in C++ what we can call **Scopes** (the actual C++ language feature).

 ## <u>Interlude</u>